Winner of the 2014 Leslie Scalapino Award for Innovative Women Performance Writers

-Prodigiously populated theater energized by a rotating cast of intense who dis, who dat and whosoevers: 40% Discount, Morning Stubble, Habitual Justifier, the Charlie Horse Optimist, among others, who if we don’t know by name we know them by their catastrophes and desperate hopes.
+Prodigiously populated theater energized by a rotating cast of intense who dis, who dat and whosoevers: 40% Discount, Morning Stubble, Habitual Justifier, the Charlie Horse Optimist, among others, who if we don’t know by name we know by their catastrophes and desperate hopes.
 Comedy and calamity spin briskly in the mix, trading lines in duets, trios and quartets.
 Attention, attention.
 This is the back of your mind, emerging full blown from a swallowed dream.
 Here.

 — Erica Hunt